urbanairship/ios-library/README.md

 are a few additional steps:

 * Create a new iOS target in Xcode and select the "Notification Service Extension" type
-* Drag the new AirshipAppExtensions.framework into your app project
+* Drag the new AirshipNotificationServiceExtension.framework into your app project
-* Link against AirshipAppExtensions.framework in your extension's Build Phases
+* Link against AirshipNotificationServiceExtension.framework in your extension's Build Phases
-* Add a Copy Files phase for AirshipAppExtensions.framework and select "Frameworks" as the destination
+* Add a Copy Files phase for AirshipExtensions.framework and select "Frameworks" as the destination
 * Delete all dummy source code for your new extension
-* Inherit from `UAMediaAttachmentExtension` in `NotificationService`
+* Inherit from `UANotificationServiceEntension` in `NotificationService`

 ### Other Installation Methods